STEPS IN THE EVICTION PROCESS

 3. Trial – The judgment will depend upon what was listed in the Petition.
 Usually this will be for any back rent (money) and possession of the specific premises.
 The defendant has seven (7) days after judgment is entered to file an appeal.
 KSA 61-3902.
 In order to stay the proceedings, a supersedeas bond must be posted with the appeal.
 KSA 61-3905.

-4. Writ of Restitution – This is an official court document that directs and orders the Sheriff’s Office to immediately remove the occupants of the specific premises, inventory the property located therein and turn possession of the property to the Plaintiff*.
+4. Writ of Restitution – This is an official court document that directs and orders the Sheriff’s Office to immediately remove the occupants of the specific premises and turn possession of the property to the Plaintiff*.
 Entry may be by whatever means necessary to affect the court order including the use of a locksmith.
-Cost for entry will be paid by the plaintiff.
-All property on the premises will be inventory by court order.
-The Sheriff’s Office will also video tape the property.
+Cost for entry will initially be paid by the plaintiff but can subsequently assessed against the Defendant.

 a.
 The Sheriff’s Office has fourteen (14) calendar days from the date the Writ of Restitution is received to complete the eviction.